Vladyslav Atroshenko: Biography

+In the 2012 Ukrainian parliamentary election Atroshenko was elected in single-member constituency 206 (located in Chernihivas a self-nominated candidate (with 40.64% of the votes).
+In parliament he joined the Party of Regions faction.
+Atroshenko voted for laws on dictatorship on 16 January 2014.

+He was re-elected in the 2014 Ukrainian parliamentary election on a ticket from the Petro Poroshenko Bloc (as a non-partisan) again in single-member constituency 206 (located in Chernihiv, he won the constituency with 51.34% of the votes).

+In the 2015 Ukrainian local elections, Atroshenko was elected mayor of Chernihiv for the Petro Poroshenko Bloc "Solidarity".
+In the 2020 Ukrainian local elections, he was re-elected as mayor for Native Home.

 In February 2022, during the Siege of Chernihiv, he organized the resistance to the Russian attack on the city.
 On 2 March, he predicted that urban warfare in the city was possible.
 Two missiles hit a hospital in the city during the day, according to the health administration chief, Serhiy Pivovar.

 On 10 March, he said that Russian forces had completely encircled Chernihiv, adding that the city was completely isolated and that critical infrastructure for its 300,000 residents was rapidly failing as it came under repeated bombardment.

-On March 25, 2022, he shot a video from his car showing the destruction of Chernihiv, and on March 26, he reported that more houses were destroyed than intact.
+On 25 March 2022, he shot a video from his car showing the destruction of Chernihiv, and on 26 March, he reported that more houses were destroyed than intact.

-On December 16, 2022, it became known that he wrote a statement to the SBU and the police.
+On 7 December 2022, the Yavoriv District Court removed Atroshenko of the post of mayor of Chernihiv because it was alleged that at the beginning of the war, he took his family out of shelling in an official car.
+On 16 December 2022, it became known that Atroshenko wrote a statement to the Security Service of Ukraine (SBU) and the police.
 Atroshchenko believes that he is constantly being watched.
-Prior to that, the Yavoriv District Court of the Lviv Region removed the mayor of Chernihiv from his post because at the beginning of the war, he took his family out of shelling in an official car.
-The "Chesno" movement, the Association of Cities of Ukraine, the Committee of Voters of Ukraine, lawyers and other experts called it political pressure on mayors and an attack on local self-government.
+Prior to that, the "Chesno" movement, the Association of Cities of Ukraine, the Committee of Voters of Ukraine, lawyers and other experts called it political pressure on mayors and an attack on local self-government.
+Oleksandr Lomako became acting mayor of Chernihiv.
+Lomako is also a member of Atroshenko's party.